Tin selenide: Use in energy harvesting

-Tin(II) selenide may be soon used in energy harvesting.
-Tin(II) selenide has demonstrated the ability to convert waste heat into electrical energy.
+Tin(II) selenide has been considered for thermoelectric applications.
 SnSe has exhibited the highest thermoelectric material efficiency, measured by the unitless ZT parameter, of any known material (~2.62 at 923 K along the b axis and ~2.3 along the c axis).
 When coupled with the Carnot efficiency for heat conversion, the overall energy conversion efficiency of approximately 25%.
-In order for this thermoelectric process to work, a thermoelectric generator must take advantage of the temperature difference experienced by two legs of a thermocouple junction.
-Each leg is composed of a specific material that is optimized at the operating temperature range of interest.
-SnSe would serve as the p-type semiconductor leg.
-Such a material needs to have low total thermal conductivity, high electrical conductivity, and high Seebeck coefficient according to the thermoelectric figure of merit ZT.
-Even though the record-high efficiency is most likely due to low thermal conductivity of the crystal, the electronic structure may have as important role: SnSe has highly anisotropic valence band structure, which consists of multiple valleys that act as independent channels for very mobile, low effective-mass charge transport within, and heavy-carrier conductivity perpendicular to the layers.
-While, historically, lead telluride and silicon-germanium have been used, these materials have suffered from heat conduction through the material.
+Its high efficiency is most likely due to low thermal conductivity of the crystal, the electronic structure may have as important role: SnSe has highly anisotropic valence band structure, which consists of multiple valleys that act as independent channels for very mobile, low effective-mass charge transport within, and heavy-carrier conductivity perpendicular to the layers.
+While, historically, lead telluride and silicon-germanium have been used, these materials suffer from high thermal conductivity.